 Small businesses may not have a human resources department, but you can still have a list of questions ready.
 The EEOC understands that this can be hard for people to navigate, and they have a small business resource guide that may answer questions not answered here.
 Or you can check FindLaw's page on Small Business Law for answers about new hires, wages, and changing laws.

 Getting Legal Help

 Failure to comply with applicable hiring and employment laws can result in a lawsuit or issues with government agencies such as the IRS.
-If you're not sure which laws apply to your business and need help determining if your hiring process is legal, you may want to contact a local business and commercial attorney.
+If you're unsure which laws apply to your business and need help determining if your hiring process is legal, contact a local business and commercial attorney.